Mandala of the Two Realms: Chinese Mantrayana

 Painting of Huiguo with an attendant.
 Japan, Kamakura period (14th century).

-The Mahāvairocana Sūtrawastranslated into Chinese by the Indian monk Śubhakarasiṃha (Chinese: 善無畏; pinyin: Shànwúwèi; rōmaji: Zenmui, 637–735) together with his Chinese disciple, Yixing (Chinese: 一行; pinyin: Yīxíng; rōmaji: Ichigyō; 683–727), around 725 CE.
+The Mahāvairocana Sūtra was translated into Chinese by the Indian monk Śubhakarasiṃha (Chinese: 善無畏; pinyin: Shànwúwèi; rōmaji: Zenmui, 637–735) together with his Chinese disciple, Yixing (Chinese: 一行; pinyin: Yīxíng; rōmaji: Ichigyō; 683–727), around 725 CE.
 Meanwhile, the Vajraśekhara Sūtra was translated into Chinese around the same time by the Indian monk Vajrabodhi (Chinese: 金剛智; pinyin: Jīngāngzhì; rōmaji: Kongōchi; 671–741) and his disciple Amoghavajra (Chinese: 不空; pinyin: Bùkōng; rōmaji: Fukū; 705–774).
 These figures were the key founders of Chinese Esoteric Buddhism (Chinese: 密宗; pinyin: Mìzōng).
 Each of the esoteric lineages associated with these two sutras also included teachings and instructions on how to draw and construct maṇḍalas (Chinese: 曼荼羅; pinyin: màntúluó).
 The earliest Chinese sources (6th century) use the term “tan (壇,” “altar” or “platform”) instead of "mandala", indicating how these mandalas were placed or construction on some raised platform.
 Some examples of early Chinese mandalas have survived in the Mogao Caves.

 According to the Shingon tradition, the person who integrated the teachings of these two scriptural lineages and mandalas and composed them into the form of the Two Worlds Mandala as unified system was the Tang Dynasty monk Master Huiguo (746–805), who was also the teacher of Kūkai.
 Master Huiguo, believing that the profound mysteries of Esoteric Buddhism could not be conveyed by words, ordered the court painter Li Zhen to create depictions such as the Two Worlds Mandala, and transmitted them to Kūkai.
 In Tang China, mandalas based on the Mahāvairocana and Vajraśekhara systems were used for esoteric initiations (abhiṣeka) and esoteric yogas.

 Due to later suppression of Buddhism, especially during the Huichang Persecution (c.
 845 CE), Esoteric Buddhism in China did not maintain institutional prominence and eventually disappeared as an organized tradition.
 However, esoteric elements survived within other schools, including Tiantai, Huayan and Chan.
 For instance, one popular version of the Shuilu Fahui ceremony was heavily influenced by the Vajradhātu Esoteric tradition and involved building an array of altars that largely resembles the Vajradhātu maṇḍala, as well as visualizations of seed-syllables and the conferment of samaya precepts.
 This version was widely performed up until the late-Qing dynasty (1644-1912).
 In the modern era, Chinese Esoteric Buddhism was revived by Chinese figures who traveled to Japan to study esoteric Buddhism there and receive the required initiations, training and texts.